nea89o/ModDevWiki/docs/https.md

 #### False hope

 There are two ways that I see often used to fix this problem.
 Just using HTTP and disabling the CA trusting mechanism altogether.
 Both of them allow anyone to access all of the data that is being transmitted.
-For something simple as bazaar data that might be fine, but even if there is nothing private or secretive you need to be careful.
+For something simple such as bazaar data that might be fine, but even if there is nothing private or secretive you need to be careful.
 If (for example) you are disabling HTTPS for your update checker, it is quite easy for a malicious actor to inject a fake update, making them download a potentially malicious binary that will be executed on the next startup.

 In fact disabling HTTPS or the CA root mechanisms is considered so bad of a practice that all major browsers have a mechanism called [HSTS](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) which allows websites to prevent accessing them via HTTP.